 A designated first aider who also does not have primary responsibility for a troop is also required.

 First-Aid/CPREmergencies require prompt action and quick judgment.
-For many activities, Girl Scouts recommends that at least one adult volunteer be first-aid/CPR-certified.
+For many activities, Girl Scouts recommends that at least one adult volunteer be first aid and CPR certified.
 For that reason, if you have the opportunity to get trained in council-approved first-aid/CPR, do it!

-First-AiderA first-aider is an adult volunteer who has taken Girl Scout–approved first-aid and CPR training that includes specific instructions for child CPR.
-Take advantage of courses available to you through GSNENY or your community: EMP America, American Red Cross, National Safety Council, American Heart Association, or other sponsoring organizations approved by GSNENY.
+First-AiderA first-aider is an adult volunteer who has taken Girl Scout approved first-aid and CPR training that includes specific instructions for child CPR.
+Take advantage of courses available to you through Girl Scouts of Northeastern NY or your community: EMP America, American Red Cross, National Safety Council, American Heart Association, or other sponsoring organizations approved by GSNENY.
 If you have a chance to be fully trained in first-aid and CPR, doing so may make event- and activity-planning go a little more smoothly.
 The Safety Activity Checkpoints tell you when a first-aider needs to be present and, if you’re a first-aider, you’ll be all set!There are two categories of first-aiders:

 - First-aider (level 1): The presence of a first-aider (level 1) is required many group activities.
 The course required to be a first-aider (level 1) is one that offers standard first-aid and CPR, preferably with a focus on children.
 The Safety Activity Checkpoints state clearly when a first-aider (level 1) is needed.